 In Richland Springs, however, the average commute to work is quite long.
 On average, people spend 30.98 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Richland Springs does not have a public transit system used by locals to get to and from work.
+Richland Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Richland Springs who are college-educated is close to the national average for all communities of 21.84%: 20.91% of the adults in Richland Springs have a bachelor's degree or advanced degree.